 On this page...

-Making Great Surveys for Iowans
+Making Great Surveys and Forms for Iowans

 This guide is designed to help you successfully navigate and pass the survey review process.
 As we move toward full launch and continue to learn, the guide may evolve.
-While the list of expectations may seem long at first, most of these requests are minor—especially once you’re comfortable using Qualtrics.
+While the list of expectations may seem long at first, most of these requests are minor, especially once you’re comfortable using Qualtrics.

 Back to topAccessibility